A Bike Ride for the Rest of Us

 “We want people to experience the fun of riding a bike in Fayetteville in a relaxed casual event setting,” Dane says.
 “We also want people to see bike rides happening in their neighborhoods and not just on the trails.
 It’s very impactful to see a group of folks having a good time with a ride right by your home.”

-Hope to see you Saturday for the first Slow Roll of the season!
+Hope to see you at Slow Roll!
 Don’t have a bike?
 Don’t worry!
 VeoRide premium bike share bikes will be available anyone with a VeoRide account.